WIKA-Group/javascript_parsers/docs/users/migration-guide.md

 ## NPM package users

-There are no `2.x.x` parsers provided in the npm package.
-The migration from `3.x.x` to `4.x.x` is identical to the steps outlined above, except you import the parser from the package instead of using a prebuilt script.
+All parsers in the npm package now use the `4.x.x` architecture.
+If you were previously using `3.x.x` parsers, follow the migration steps outlined above.
 The package is shipped with typed definitions, so you get compile-time validation when calling the helpers.
 Take a look at the type issues provided there if you run into problems.